kubevela/kubevela.github.io/docs/quick-start.md

 * Resume the workflow

-After we finshed check the application, we can approve the workflow to continue:
+After we finshed checking the application, we can approve the workflow to continue:

 ```bash
 $ vela workflow resume first-vela-app
 Successfully resume workflow: first-vela-app
 ```

-Then the rest part will be delivered in `prod` namespace:
+Then the rest will be delivered in the `prod` namespace:

 ```
 $ vela status first-vela-app